capablemonkey/dwolla-devportal/app/guides/transfer-money-between-users/04-create-unverified-customer.md

 # Step 4: Creating an unverified Customer

-Now that we’ve created a customer for Jane Merchant and associated a funding source, we’ll do the same for Joe Consumer, but this time we’ll create an unverified customer, and a verified funding source which is capable of sending money.
+Now that we’ve created a customer for Jane Merchant and associated a funding source, we’ll do the same for Joe Buyer, but this time we’ll create an unverified customer, and a verified funding source which is capable of sending money.

 Provide the user’s full name, email address, and IP address to create the customer.
 More detail is available in [API docs](https://docsv2.dwolla.com/#customers).